Musta-Pollo/zimolajan-privacy/itemee_terms.md

 Please read these Terms of Service ("Terms") carefully before using the Itemee mobile application ("App") operated by Jan Zimola ("we," "us," or "our").

 By accessing or using the App, you agree to be bound by these Terms.
-If you disagree with any part of the Terms, you may not access the App.
+If you do not agree, you may not use the App.

 ---

 ## 1. Acceptance of Terms

-By creating an account or using Itemee, you confirm that:
+By using Itemee, you confirm that:

-- You are at least 13 years of age
+- You meet the minimum age required by applicable law (at least 13 years old)
 - You have the legal capacity to enter into these Terms
 - You will comply with all applicable laws and regulations